To see our ongoing sessions, please visit our calendar.

 This 6-week session for mom and baby is designed to re-awaken and strengthen the core after pregnancy.
 We will focus on specific muscles and areas of the body most commonly affected due to the physical changes that occur during pregnancy.
 All props and equipment provided.

 Heard of Pilates but not really sure what it is?
-Join Sasha for an informative 8 weeks where you will start with the beginner repertoire, gain an understanding of your core, and then apply those foundations to your progression of exercises.
+Join Sasha for an informative session where you will start with the beginner repertoire, gain an understanding of your core, and then apply those foundations to your progression of exercises.

 Pilates is a physical fitness system designed to improve strength, endurance, and posture and is ideal for those with back injuries or those seeking proper alignment.
 Movements are similar to yoga, but include more concentrated movements with particular emphasis on improving the core.